Tokyo Private Tour by Car with English-Speaking Driver (Premium)

 Kamakura

-Kamakura is a historic city known for its temples, shrines, and the Great Buddha statue.
-It offers a mix of cultural and outdoor activities.
+Kamakura is a coastal town known for its historic temples, shrines, and the Great Buddha statue.
+It's a great place to experience traditional Japanese culture.

 Hakone

-80 km from Tokyo • Full day or overnight
+90 km (56 miles) from Tokyo • Full day or overnight

 Festivals